Keeping Dogs Warm in Winter

 Dogs who live outside have a need to gain weight in the winter for warmth.
-They will begin eating more food and adding weight more food in the late summer and early fall to add layers of fat to keep themselves warm during the long winter.
-Feeding another half-a cup or so of food a day will help this layer build up before winter arrives, which won’t be hard as the dog instinctively will become hungrier at this ti
+They will begin eating more doggie food in the fall and winter.
+This helps them add layers of fat to keep themselves warmer during the long winter.
+Feeding another half-a cup or so of food a day will help this layer build up before winter arrives, which won’t be hard as the dog instinctively will become hungrier at this time and sleep more.

-Keeping their heavy fur brushed at this time will prevent knots from forming.
+Keeping the dog’s heavy fur brushed at this time prevent knots from forming.
 Keeping knots out increases the dog’s ability to remain warm.
 Heavy knots pulls the fur and leaves their skin to the elements, leaving a tendency to pull the skin loose and tear it.
 In the winter, this is a difficult wound to handle as topical medical will not stay on well.

-A couple other important things regarding outside dogs is to keep their toenails trimmed routinely so they can walk adequately on the snow and ice.
-But even more so, to keep fur from building up with ice balls deep within the core of their pads.
+A couple other important things regarding outside dogs is to keep their toenails and the hair around the pad area routinely trimmed.
+Another problem is that frozen fur builds up in the core of their pads.
 Balls of ice in the air can hinder their movements and destroy tendons.
 Watch this area after heavy snow storms, ice storms, or an outside build-up of sleet.
 In addition to causing the dog to become lame, it will throw his walk off, permanently injuring his foot and legs for life if not caught in time.

 Inside dogs are very used to living in a nice warm environment while happily snuggling under their favorite blanket most of the time during the winter.